AsunuJakha/resume_jd_matcher/README.md

+> 🔀 This is the `bert-upgrade` branch — upgraded to AI-based semantic similarity using Sentence-BERT.

-# 🧠 Resume–Job Description Matcher
+# 🧠 Resume–Job Description Matcher (BERT Version)

-An AI-inspired tool that evaluates how well a resume matches a job description.
-Built using Python, Flask, and classical Natural Language Processing (NLP) techniques like TF-IDF and cosine similarity.
+An AI-powered tool that evaluates how well a resume matches a job description — using state-of-the-art **BERT embeddings** for deep semantic comparison.

-> ✅ Built for placement prep, resume optimization, and real-world HR tech use cases.
+Built with `Flask`, `sentence-transformers`, and classical NLP to simulate how real-world ATS systems analyze job relevance.

+> ✅ This is the `bert-upgrade` branch.
+It uses Sentence-BERT (`all-MiniLM-L6-v2`) for context-aware matching, with stopword filtering for accurate keyword overlap.
 ---

 ## 🚀 Features